 How GIS Works?

-GIS works by integrating spatial data with non-spatial data to create a comprehensive view of an area.
+All information in GIS must be linked to a geographic (spatial) reference (latitude and longitude).
 Below process allows you to apply GIS to any problem that require a GIS based decision?

 Why Do We Need GIS?